meetyg/cloud4rpi_docker_image/README.md

 If it doesn't show up, check the docker logs to make sure the image is running without problems:
 `sudo docker logs c4rpi` or `sudo docker ps` and check if its still running.

-This was tested on Raspberry Pi 3 running DietPi (same as Raspbian).
+This was tested  and is working on the following SBCs running DietPi:
-Odroid testing to come soon!
+- Raspberry Pi 3
+- Odroid XU4
+- Pine Rock64 (Running 64 bit Linux)

 #### License
 Feel free to clone this repo and change the monitoring script `cloud4rpi_monitor.py` or the Dockerfile as you wish.